yanivnizan/knowledge-base/src/documents/cocos2dx/grow-tmp/Grow_GettingStartedStoreOnly.html.md

   soomla::CCStoreService::initShared(assets, storeParams);
   ```

-11. Once your app is running, you can go back to the SOOMLA [dashboard](http://dashboard.soom.la) to verify the integration.
+11. Once your app is running, you can go back to the [GROW dashboard](http://dashboard.soom.la) to verify the integration.
 Just refresh the page, and the environments tab should appear (be patient, this step can take a few minutes).

   ![alt text](/img/tutorial_img/unity_grow/verifyIntegration.png "Verify Integration")